 - The S.I.M.O may just look like a souped-up Sniper Tower at first glance, but it is significantly more deadly.
 It has the firepower of a Cannon and around the same fire rate as a Sniper Tower, allowing it to rip apart Heavies and Tanks easily.
 Think you can move higher health troops to defend the ones being battered?
 Well, the S.I.M.O breaks the rule of turrets targeting the closest troops: instead, it attacks the lowest health troops in range instead.
 This targeting method tends to ruin any attacks that rely on meat shields (such as the staple Heavy/Zooka stratgy), and to rub more salt in the wound, it is one of the only non-mine defenses that ignore Smoke Screens.
 These towers make Operation Duplexity much more harder than it is.

 - Shield Generators can't attack, but were clearly designed to shut down HQ rushing.
 It provides a shield that takes damage for the HQ, based on a percentage of the HQ's max health.
 Four Mark III's can give what is essentially a 400% health buff to the HQ, requiring attackers to deal with it first before striking the HQ - and since they scale with HQ health, Ice Statues can also boost the shield HP as well.
-And Shield Generator spam gets very, very bad on later operations, where there may be dozens of them making the already HP-boosted Power Core almost immortal until you take them down - and the generators are often well defended, leaving brute force as the only viable option.
+While the shields can be instantly destroyed (or weakened, if there are more than one) by taking out the Generators, any savvy players will place them in spots that are hard to reach, heavily defended, or able to force troops into a disadvantageous position.
+And Shield Generator spam gets very, very bad on later operations, where there may be dozens of them giving the already HP-boosted Power Core a surplus of several million HP, making the core effectively immortal until you take them down - and the generators are often well defended by hyper-buffed defenses, leaving brute force as the only viable option.

 - Sky Shields cover an area in a shield that completely blocks all Gunboat weaponry that touches it.
 If well-placed, Sky Shields can completely ruin a strategy that relies on gunboat weaponry, nullifying bombardment or Shock Bombs that would cripple the defenses that are now protected by the shield (which are usually high-priority targets like Boom Cannons, both Launchers, or Prototype Defenses), potentially ruining directions by absorbing Flares, stopping Medkit support from reaching troops, and shutting down most strategies involving Smoke Screens or Critters.
 Fortunately, the shield can be destroyed via Artillery/Barrage or by downing the Sky Shield itself.
 Unfortunately, the shield has a lot of health, often requiring a huge energy investment to destroy with brute force, and the Sky Shield is protected by the same buildings it's protecting.
 More often than not, the best answer to the presence of a Sky Shield is to abandon your strategy and build a new one around the Shield.